Weakened Netanyahu's offer for unity government rebuffed by rival Gantz

 “We will not enter a coalition led by Netanyahu,” Yaalon said, echoing a position Gantz had taken throughout the election campaign and appearing to suggest that an alliance with Likud would be possible if it dumped its veteran chief.

-“The time has come for you to tell Netanyahu, ‘thank you for all you’ve done’,” Yaalon urged Likud members - who have shown no sign so far of rebellion.
+“The time has come for you to tell Netanyahu, ‘Thank you for all you’ve done’,” Yaalon urged Likud members - who have shown no sign so far of rebellion.

 Netanyahu said he was “surprised and disappointed” and reiterated his call to Gantz to join him.